 How Cloud Armor works

-Cloud Armor security policies enable you to allow or deny access to your deployment at the Trusted Cloud edge, as close as possible to the source of incoming traffic.
+Cloud Armor security policies enable you to allow or deny access to your deployment at the Cloud de Confiance edge, as close as possible to the source of incoming traffic.
 This prevents unwelcome traffic from consuming resources or entering your Virtual Private Cloud (VPC) networks.